openstack/openstack-ansible/deploy-guide/source/targethosts-networkconfig.rst

 *  Storage:``br-storage``

-   The ``br-storage`` bridge is **optional**, but recommended for production environments.
-It provides segregated access to Block Storage devices between OpenStack services and Block Storage devices.
+   The ``br-storage`` bridge provides segregated access to Block Storage devices between OpenStack services and Block Storage devices.

    The bridge attaches to a physical or logical interface, typically a ``bond0`` VLAN subinterface.
 It also attaches to ``eth2`` in each